seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 =How do I create a footnote?=
 Use a footnote in your post by using the footnote icon in the WordPress editor or by using the shortcode: [mfn]this will be a footnote[/mfn]

+=Can I make desktop footnotes expand like they do on mobile instead of using tooltips?= Yes.
+Go to Settings -> Modern Footnotes and choose the "Expandable footnotes on desktop" option.

 =Can I customize the styles of footnotes?=
 If you want to customize the styles, you can do so by overriding the following styles in custom CSS for your theme:
 .modern-footnotes-footnote - The superscript element displaying the footnote number